mlmoscardi/Python_Odin/README.md

 # Python_Odin
-App written in Python Language and Tkinter that creates templates for webpages
+App written with Python Language and Tkinter that creates templates for webpages